Download Report

 Will a moving baseline impact my targets?

-For targets set using the absolute contraction approach, the percentage of reduction defined compared to the baseline will not change, only the absolute value of the target in GHG emissions.
 For example, if your absolute target was set at 20%, representing a 24 tCO2-eq reduction from your 120 tCO2-eq baseline, the target will remain 20% following rebaselining, but with an updated baseline of 150 tCO2-eq.
 The actual reduction will now be 30 tCO2-eq.
-Corporate targets that are set as the consolidation of various business units may require updating if the business units’ relative importance changes as a result of the rebaselining.

 Regardless of the approach used to set your targets, it’s crucial to review your roadmap after rebaselining to ensure it will still get you to your targets.
-Over- or underestimating certain GHG Protocol reporting categories could lead to a change in the reduction potential of key actions.
+Over or underestimating certain GHG Protocol reporting categories could lead to a change in the reduction potential of key actions.

 Recommendations